Culturally and historically responsive math tasks.

 Here are the most recent iterations of the math tasks we use with youth and young adults.
-These lessons were collaboratively developed by the Antiracist Algebra Coalition, the Data Warriors, and the Meaningful Math Research Group at Syracuse University.
+These lessons were collaboratively developed by the Antiracist Algebra Coalition, the Syracuse Truth Seekers, and the Meaningful Math Research Group at Syracuse University.

 Social and Environmental Justice Math Tasks